oegea/passager-password-manager/README.md

 * `@mdi/js` and `@mdi/react`, to require and render material design icons.
 * `create-react-app`, and all dependencies included in the default template are used to build the project foundation and scaffolding.
+* `crypto-js`, to call encryption algorithms from the browser.
 * `react-i18next` and `i18next`, to translate the app to different languages.
 * `styled-components`, is used to style components.

 ## Development dependencies

 * `husky`, to run tests before commiting changes to the repository.

+## About cryptography

+These are the techniques followed to protect user passwords:

+1. Each user defines a master password, from which a hash is generated using pbkdf2, a random salt (stored in database) and a specific number of iterations.
+2. Each user, has also a key-pair.
+Private key is simmetrically encrypted using the password hash as encryption key.
+3. When the user logs in an inserts its passwords in the system, password hash is calculated and used to decrypt the private key.
+Now, this private key is used to encrypt and decrypt passwords stored in database.

 ## Available Scripts